13. The Tree of Light

 In Old Norse, the breast is "brjóst" from Proto-Germanic *breustą, from Proto-Indo-European *bʰrews- (“to swell”).

-Phonetically, this word is very related to birch, as it shares "b", "r", and some other sounds depending on the language.
+Phonetically, this word relates to birch, as it shares "b", "r", and other sounds depending on the language.

 Compare: